Ground Cover Plants May Be Just What You Need

 Tolerates Light Foot Traffic

 Groundcover just may be the practical and economic answer to your gardening need.
-One little plant may go a long way.
+I little plant may go a long way.